 "It is also interesting to note, that players who wore a generic mouth guard provided by the school had a lower rate of SRC compared to players with more expensive mouth guards."

 Some football helmet manufacturers suggest that players who wear their helmets - especially new models - may be at lower risk of concussion than those who wear competitors' models or older helmets, basing their claims on how well the new or newer helmets absorb and lessen some of the impact forces that cause concussion in biomechanical studies performed in the controlled environment of the laboratory.
 Some manufacturers of specialized mouth guards have likewise claimed their products reduce the risk of concussion.

-To determine which type of football helmets and mouth guards are associated with a lower incidence and severity of concussions in high school football players, McGuine and his colleagues worked with certified athletic trainers (ATCs) to collect data on 1,332 players at 36 public and private high schools in Wisconsin during the 2012 football season,
+To determine which type of football helmets and mouth guards are associated with a lower incidence and severity of concussions in high school football players, McGuine and his colleagues worked with certified athletic trainers (ATCs) to collect data on 2,288 players at 36 public and private high schools in Wisconsin during the 2012 and 2013 football seasons,

 Because previous research suggested that a poorly-fitted helmet could increase concussion risk, ATCs were encouraged to follow manufacturers' recommendations regarding initial helmet fitting and to check helmet fit weekly over the course of the season to make sure that are properly fitted.

 The researchers reported: